KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 By clicking on the icon highlighted in the below image a *Field chooser* appears.
-Here you can handle some properties as ordering just by clicking the arrow appearing on the right side of each field or you can simply change the attributes to show in your pivot table.
+Here you can handle some properties as ordering just by clicking the arrow appearing on the right side of each field or you can simply exchange the attributes previosly selected to show in your pivot table.

        .. figure:: media/image090.png